 The practical outcome?

-In effect, the discount protects a portion of the gift from inheritance tax immediately.
+In effect, subject to underwriting, the discount protects a portion of the gift from inheritance tax immediately.
 This is why DGTs are particularly suitable for those in good health, as a higher life expectancy leads to a larger discount.

 Offshore investment bonds are a popular funding method for this type of trust.